developer-zebra/developer-zebra-site/src/oemconfig/1-0/mc/index.md

 ### Error Mode

 Select an *Error Mode* that determines how errors that occur during the execution of a *Transaction Step* should be handled.

 Since a *Transaction* may include multiple *Transaction Steps*, there may be cases where one *Transaction Step* within a *Transaction* is dependent on configuration performed by one or more preceding *Transaction Steps* in the same *Transaction*.
-In such cases, it may be desirable to terminate a *Transaction* if the processing of a *Transaction Step* results in an error to avoid propagating the results of that error into subsequent *Transaction Steps*.
+In such cases, it might be desirable to avoid propagating the results of that error into subsequent *Transaction Steps* by terminating a *Transaction* if the processing of a *Transaction Step* results in an error.

 By default, execution will continue with the next *Transaction Step* once execution of the current *Transaction Step* is completed.
-A decision to override this default behavior can be made independently for each *Transaction Step* within a *Transaction* by supplying an *Error Mode* value:
+A decision to override this default behavior can be made independently for each *Transaction Step* within a *Transaction* by supplying one of the following *Error Mode* values:

-- If the value ***Continue*** is selected, the default behavior will be used and hence any errors that occur during the execution of the current *Transaction Step* will NOT terminate execution of subsequent *Transaction Steps* in the same *Transaction*.
+- If the value ***Continue*** is selected, the default behavior will be used and any errors that occur during the execution of the current *Transaction Step* will NOT terminate execution of subsequent *Transaction Steps* in the same *Transaction*.
 Execution will thus always continue with the next *Transaction Step* once execution of the current *Transaction Step* is completed.
-- If the value ***Stop*** is selected, the default behavior will be overridden and hence any errors that occur during the execution of the current *Transaction Step* will terminate execution of subsequent *Transaction Steps* in the same *Transaction*.
+- If the value ***Stop*** is selected, the default behavior will be overridden and any errors that occur during the execution of the current *Transaction Step* will terminate execution of subsequent *Transaction Steps* in the same *Transaction*.
 Execution will continue with the next *Transaction Step* only if execution of the current *Transaction Step* completes with NO errors.

 **Detail Information:**